 Being actually more a tall wagon than true crossover or SUV, the Ford Flex didn’t stand a good chance on the market in the years of rapid popularity growth of the crossovers and SUVs.
 In that respect, considering a lack of the prototype model on the roads and without any clue coming from Ford, we are sure that reports about the arrival of the 2021 Ford Flex are far from reality.
 There are also no signs in the automobile industry that trends would change in favor of the models similar to the Ford Flex in the near future.

-As the things now stand, the Flex won’t enter a new-generation as the 2021 Ford Flex and that shouldn’t happen in the near future at least not in a similar form.
+As the things now stand, the new SUV won’t enter a new-generation as the 2021 Ford Flex and that shouldn’t happen in the near future at least not in a similar form.

 However, despite it hasn’t enjoyed high popularity, the Flex earned some good rankings and had good sides rated high by buyers.
 The Ford Flex was the number 3 most affordable large SUV as of late 2010 and it earned also the title of the most reliable large SUV and Ford’s most reliable vehicle.
 In the same year, the model ranked also as the large SUV that buyers would purchase again.
 However, in the years of the rapid SUV popularity that hasn’t proven enough to achieve Ford’s target sales.